 I remember the night everything fell apart like it was yesterday.
 I’d just come home from a long swim practice and found my dinner wrapped on the counter, ready to be microwaved.
 I scarfed down the steak and potatoes and headed immediately for my room, so I could work on homework.
 And that’s when it happened.
 My first anxiety attack.

 One-by-one they kept coming.
-Night after night, month after month, I laid in bed powerless to the psychosomatic response that had become a daily occurrence.
-I’d grown up in the church and given my life to Jesus as a child, but none of that was helping, or so it seemed at the time.
+Night after night, month after month, I laid in bed powerless to the waves of anxiety that were overtaking me.
+I’d grown up in the church and given my life to Jesus as a child, but I didn’t know how to exercise my faith, and when God didn’t make the anxiety go away, I began to doubt Him.

-It was a slow process, but as the months went on, I began to let the anxiety attacks define me.
-When I looked in the mirror I no longer saw a beautiful, captivating woman.
+It was a slow process, but as the months went on, I began to let the anxiety attacks destroy my faith.
+When I looked in the mirror I no longer saw a power-filled daughter of God.
 I saw a detestable, pathetic shell of a human being who was a slave to anxiety.

-It wasn’t until a few years later, when God brought a counselor into my life, that I began to understand who I was as a daughter of God.
+It wasn’t until a few years later, when God brought a counselor into my life, that I began to understand who my Heavenly Father truly was and what that meant for me as His daughter.

-I’d been a “Christian” my whole life, but in this moment it’s like I was seeing myself for the first time — seeing myself as my Father saw me, instead of the bruised and beaten up version I was holding on to in my mind.
-By His grace and with His guiding hand, I began to work on exchanging the lies for truth by claiming His word over my life.
+I’d been a “Christian” my whole life, but in this moment it’s like I was understanding faith for the first time.
+By His grace and with His guiding hand, I began to seek God with everything that I had — relying on Him for every need while claiming His word over my life.

-Every day I reminded myself that no matter what I face:
+Every day I remind myself that no matter what I face:

 I am a daughter of the One True God.
 (John 1:12)